 |Where to buy:||Try our list of Rare Plant Shops or Etsy.|

 |Common issues:||Overwatering is a real common issues as they are epiphytes.|

 The hoya imbricata is a climbing creeper, which grows a little bit like a monstera dubia.
-It will need a plank of wood or similar to climb on.
+It will need a plank of wood or a moss pole or similar to climb on.
 This is not a houseplant for beginners to be honest, they can be quite fussy, most of all make sure you do not over water them!